Toni-SM/skrl/docs/source/intro/installation.rst

         .. warning::

+            It is **recommended to install JAX manually before proceeding to install the skrl dependencies**, as JAX installs its CPU version by default.
-            JAX installs its CPU version if not specified.
-For GPU/TPU versions visit the JAX `installation <https://github.com/google/jax#installation>`_ page before proceeding with the steps described below.
+            Visit the JAX `installation <https://jax.readthedocs.io/en/latest/installation.html>`_ page before proceeding with the next steps.

         .. code-block:: bash